satinsiders/Manager-MAS/README.md

 - `platform_curriculum_id` – external curriculum identifier (platform)
 - `score` – numeric performance score
 - `confidence_rating` – optional numeric rating representing the student's confidence

+### Platform Sync

+`POST /api/platform-sync`

+Body parameters (all optional):

+- `dispatches` – array of platform dispatch rows to upsert into Supabase mirrors
+- `daily_performance` – array of performance payloads mirroring the platform's study schedule summaries

+If no body is provided, the endpoint will attempt to pull fresh data from the platform APIs for each active student using the configured Supabase roster.

+### Assessments

+`POST /api/assessments`

+Body parameters:

+- `student_id` – UUID of the student
+- `type` – assessment flavor (`diagnostic` or `full-length`)
+- `sections` – array of `{ section, correct, total }` objects to score and persist

+The endpoint estimates per-section and composite scores, stores the assessment record, and returns the new record ID along with the composite score and confidence estimate.

+### Admin Audit

+`GET /api/admin-audit`

+Query parameters:

+- `student_id` – optional UUID to scope the results
+- `since` / `until` – optional ISO timestamps to bound the time window
+- `include_dispatch` – set to `true` to include dispatch log mirrors
+- `limit` – optional result cap (default 200, maximum 1000)

+The endpoint returns recent MAS decisions, related actions, and (optionally) dispatch log snapshots for quick review.